 That said, this quirky piece of Americana that spouts info about local nature and wildlife is about the most Oakhurst thing there is.
 Climb on his back.
 Grab a selfie.
 Listen to his tinny growl.
 There; now you’ve done Oakhurst, California.

 See Related: Best Spring Break Destinations for Families

-Very small in size, Oakhurst’s in-town tourist attractions are easily navigable by foot.
-In fact, it only takes about 10 minutes to walk through the main strip!
-However, most popular attractions aren’t within city limits but instead require a drive through gorgeous scenery.
+Very small, Oakhurst’s in-town tourist attractions are easily navigable by foot.
+It only takes about 10 minutes to walk through the main strip!
+However, most popular attractions aren’t within city limits but require a drive-through of gorgeous scenery.

 Naturally, renting a car or driving your own is the easiest way to travel!
-Car rental is available in Oakhurst, California, through trusted brands like Hertz and Enterprise.
+Car rental is available through trusted brands like Alamo and Enterprise in Oakhurst, California.
 Check Kayak for the best rates.

 Finally, if you’d like to explore Oakhurst, California, by bike, there are a couple of rental services in the city.
 For example, both Pedal Forward and Yosemite Forward offer mountain bike rentals.